-I wanted to study a bit what the market had to offer in terms of real estate content production services tailored to realtors these days, and I found Keeping Current Matters.
+I wanted to study a bit about what the market had to offer regarding real estate content production services tailored to realtors, and I found Keeping Current Matters.

 So I came across this provider called Keeping Current Matters, and in this article, I will give you a performance-based deep dive into this software-powered service.